AngelGuerra/cassidoo-challenges/README.md

 **Any suggestion, doubt or change is more than welcome.**

+**As version manager I use [asdf](https://asdf-vm.com/).**

 ### Typescript

-The JavaScript part is done with TypeScript, it is the main directory as it contains the READMEs with the challenges as well as the solution to them.
+It's the main directory as it contains the READMEs with the challenges as well as the solution to them.
 For the tests [vitest](https://vitest.dev/) is used.

 To run the tests: